TelegramOfficial/Telegram/README.md

 </div>

 **Telegram is a messaging app with a focus on speed and security.**
+> Follow our [Tips Channel](https://t.me/TelegramTips) to learn more about Telegram features.

 Pure instant messaging — simple, fast, secure, and synced across all your devices.
 One of the world's top 10 most downloaded apps with over 500 million active users.